mhowlett/NanomsgRPC/README.md

 This is lightweight remote procedure call (RPC) framework for .NET that utilizes NNanomsg for robust message delivery.

+Request/Response data is specified using BinaryReader/Writers.
+In practice it is straightforward to do this manually, though you could pack your data using something like protobuf if you want.
 There is no IDL.
-You specify Request/Response data using BinaryReaders and BinaryWriters.
-In practice it is straightforward to do this manually, though you could pack your data using something like protobuf if you want.

 On the client side, an example method implementation is as follows: